The Rapid Fast Fashion Epidemic

 Environmental Impacts

-It is estimated that more than 92 million tones of textile waste are generated annually.
+It is estimated that more than 92 million tons of textile waste are generated annually.
 Unsurprisingly, most of this waste stems from the fast fashion industry.
-Since the garments are only meant to be worn a few times and then thrown out, they often end up in landfills.
+Since the garments are only meant to be worn a few times and thrown out, they often end up in landfills.

-Creating textiles is an incredibly water-intensive process.
-Processes such as cotton cultivation and dyeing require a lot of water.
+1. Creating textiles through an incredibly water-intensive process: Processes such as cotton cultivation and dyeing require a lot of water.
 In 2015, the fast fashion industry used 79 million liters of water alone.
 For reference, creating one cotton t-shirt requires 2,700 liters of water.

-The production of textiles also requires the use of harsh chemicals, found in dyes and finishing agents.
-These chemicals eventually make their way to nearby waterways, contaminating local aquatic ecosystems.
-This problem is amplified by the fast fashion industry because it tends to occur in countries with weaker regulations – which just so happen to be the countries where labor is cheap and where manufacturing is outsourced.
+2. The use of harsh chemicals for the production of textiles: Found in dyes and finishing agents, these chemicals eventually reach nearby waterways, contaminating local aquatic ecosystems.
+This problem is amplified by the fast fashion industry because it tends to occur in countries with weaker regulations, which just so happen to be the countries where labor is cheap and where manufacturing is outsourced.

 1. Consume Less, Choose wisely